olegv142/esp32-ble-uart-mx/README.md

 The serial communication between controlling host and **ble_uart_mx** adapter takes place by sending and receiving messages as shown on the figure above.
 Every message begins with start marker shown as white circle and ends with end marker shown as black circle.
 While using hardware UART the start marker is represented by byte with the value of 1 while the end marker is represented by zero byte.
 While using ESP32 built-in USB CDC adapter the start marker is absent while the new line symbol plays the role of the end marker.
 The symbol after start marker (the first message symbol if USB CDC is used) determines the type of the input message.
 Symbols 0..7 indicate the index of the connection to peripheral device where the data that follows should be sent.
 The > symbols indicates that the data that follows should be sent to the connected central device.
 The # symbol indicates that the following symbol represents command.
 There are only 2 commands - reset and connect to the set of addresses.

 The output messages have similar structure.
 The first symbol after start marker determines the type of the message.
 Symbols 0..7 indicate the index of the connection to peripheral where data that follows were received.
 The < symbols indicates that the data that follows were received from the connected central device.
 The - symbol indicates the start of the debug message.
 The : symbol marks the status event.
-There are 3 status events.
+There are 3 kinds of status events.
 The idle event (I) is sent every second in idle state which means that the device was just reset and no connection was made yet.
-The connecting event (C) notify user about initiating connections to the particular peripheral.
+The connecting event (C) notifies user about initiating connection to the particular peripheral.
 The connected event (D) is sent every second if connections were successfully made to all peripherals listed in connect command.

 ## How it works
 Technically the BLE peripheral device consists of a collection of services (we have only one).
 Each service is a collection of characteristics (we have only one).
 There are also descriptors but we omit them for clarity.
 The characteristic may be considered as data buffer accessible for reading and writing either locally or remotely.
 The central device does not have such reach internal structure.
 It is just able to establish connection to peripheral device in order to subscribe to characteristic updates and be able to update it remotely.
 The peripheral device transmits its data by writing it to characteristic.
 The central device receives them by notification mechanism.
 The central device writes its data to the characteristic remotely.
 The peripheral is notified about remote write and receives data written by central.